FlorescuAndrei/14-thymeleaf-demo/README.md

 Dependency: Web ; Thymeleaf; DevTools; Data JPA;  MySQL Driver (mysql-connector-java);
 Links for remote bootstrap files:
-  - https://getbootstrap.com/		-> get started -> Starter template – copy and add to html page.
+  - https://getbootstrap.com/docs/4.4/getting-started/introduction/ -> Starter template – copy and add to html page.

 How to use the app:
 Select from CustomerController